Beta-blockers are a type of medication commonly used to treat high blood pressure, irregular heartbeat, and other conditions.

 These fatty acids are types of polyunsaturated fatty acids that have been researched extensively for their role in heart health, among other health benefits.

-These “healthy fats” may reduce blood pressure, blood clots, plaque deposits, and inflammation.
+These “healthy fats” may help reduce blood pressure, blood clots, plaque deposits, and inflammation.

 10. CoQ10 (coenzyme Q10)